faten-sawy/Part-of-Speech/README.md

   - receiveData => get data from node
   - handleChoose => fired on click answer
   - resetButtonsStyle => change buttons style when click at any one of them
-  - changeToNextWord => change word after answer after 1 seccond
+  - changeToNextWord => change word after answer after 1 seccond<br/>

  2-score rank has 1 function to get data from node